 What Defines “Assets”

 Countable (non-exempt) assets include cash and most anything that can easily be converted to cash to be used to pay for the cost of long-term care.
 Other countable assets include stocks, bonds, investments, credit union, savings, and checking accounts, and real estate in which one does not reside.
-However, for Medicaid eligibility, there are also many assets that are considered exempt (non-countable).
-Exemptions include personal belongings, such as clothing, household furnishings, an automobile, irrevocable burial trusts, and one’s primary home, given the Medicaid applicant or their spouse lives in the home and the home is valued under $572,000 (in 2018).
+However, for Medicaid eligibility purposes, there are also many assets that are considered exempt (non-countable).
+Exemptions include personal belongings, such as clothing, household furnishings, an automobile, irrevocable burial trusts, and one’s primary home, given the Medicaid applicant or his or her spouse lives in the home and the home is valued under $585,000 (in 2019).

 When considering assets, one should be aware that Nebraska has a Medicaid Look-Back Period, which is a period of 60 months that dates back from one’s Medicaid application date.
 During this time frame, Medicaid checks to ensure no assets were sold or given away under fair market value.
 Please note, this also includes gifts, as well as asset transfers one’s spouse may have made.
 If one is found to be in violation of the look-back period, a penalty period will be established and one will be ineligible for Medicaid for the duration of the penalty period.